 - 4 medium Russet potatoes even in size

 - aluminum foil for wrapping

-Make sure that your grill is fully preheated to high before you put the potatoes on.
+- Prep Notes: Make sure that your grill is fully preheated before you add the potatoes.

 - Storage Notes: Keep in an airtight container in the refrigerator up to 5 days.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.